Submissions

 References

 Authors should take responsibility for the provision of complete and accurate bibliographic references.
 Full journal titles, rather than abbreviations, should be given in bibliographic references.
 Textual footnotes should be used sparingly.
 The preferred method of referencing is the author-date system, also known as the Harvard System of Citation.
 Please consult the Chicago-Style Citation Quick Guide (click on the Author-Date option) and the guidelines for Formatting Author-Date Citations and Reference Lists published by Harvard University Press .
-For full background, see the Chicago Manual of Style, 17th edition, revised (Chicago: University of Chicago Press, 2017).
+For more information, see The Chicago Manual of Style, 18th edition (Chicago: University of Chicago Press, 2024).

 Here are some brief instructions on the use of the system: